svadali2/personal-diary-engine/README.md

 Every endpoint in the Diary Enginer Controller takes in an authorization header(strangely enough we are using it for authentication), and then reverse computes a username which is stored in the db with every entry.
 So, everytime, one wants to update/get a particular entry of a diary object, he/she will only have access to the entries under one's username.

+All code in the files have been unit tested thoroughly.
+Feel free to run the tests in the respective project folders.

 # Data Model
 I put a basic data model as below for the Entry(feel free to use this for testing create operations as well:
 ```